Centre for Social Innovation

 The Centre for Social Innovation is a social enterprise based in Toronto, Canada.
 It specializes in the creation of shared workspaces for people or organizations with a social mission.
 It has two locations in Toronto that serve as shared workspaces, innovation labs and community centres.
 These buildings offer private offices, private or shared desks, and spaces to hold meetings and events.

-The Centre's mission is to catalyze social innovation and to foster collaboration by connecting social innovators and entrepreneurs working across sectors, and providing them with programming such as workshops, seminars, competitions and mentorship opportunities to accelerate their success.
-CSI also incubates a limited number of social innovations, providing them with programmatic, strategic, administrative and or financial services.

-CSI has also published several books on creating shared workspaces and one on its Community Bond.

 History

 The Centre for Social Innovation, was founded in 2004 by Tonya Surman of the Commons Group, Margie Zeidler of Urbanspace Property Group, Mary Rowe of Ideas That Matter, Pat Tobin of Canadian Heritage and Eric Meerkamper of DECODE.
 Its first location, CSI Spadina, opened in the Robertson Building owned and operated by the Urbanspace Property Group.

 In 2010, the Centre for Social Innovation bought a 36,000 sq. ft. building with the help of a financing model called community bonds.

 In 2012, the Centre for Social Innovation opened CSI Regent Park in the Regent Park neighbourhood, Canada's largest public housing community, currently undergoing Canada's largest community revitalization.

 In 2012, the Centre announced it would open a location in New York City in Manhattan's Starrett-Lehigh Building.
 CSI Starrett-Lehigh opened in 2013.

 In October 2014, the Centre bought the 64,000 sq. ft.
 Murray Building, located right across the street from CSI Spadina.
-The Centre purchased the building with 'community bonds,' which are low-interest loans made by private citizens who agree with the centre's mission and want to help it expand.
+The Centre purchased the building with 'community bonds', which are low-interest loans made by private citizens who agree with the centre's mission and want to help it expand.